akmalfaditya/Bootcamp/Practice/C# Language Basics/Expressions and Operators/README.md

 # Expressions and Operators in C#

-## 🎯 Learning Objectives
+## Learning Objectives

-Master the building blocks of computation!
 Expressions and operators are how you manipulate data, make decisions, and control program flow.
 Understanding them deeply is essential for writing efficient, readable code.

-## 📚 What You'll Learn
+## What You'll Learn

 ### Core Concepts Covered: